Debasis693/Debasis693/README.md

 # 💫 About Me:
 🔭 I’m currently delving deeper into React.js and continually expanding my skill set.
 Excited about the endless possibilities in the tech world.<br>👯 I’m looking to collaborate on on exciting software development projects that challenge my skills and push the boundaries of innovation.
-If you have an idea or project you'd like to work on together, let's connect and make it happen!"<br>🤝 I’m looking for help with<br>🌱 I’m currently learning MERN stack web development<br>💬 Ask me about technology and coding<br>⚡ Fun fact
+If you have an idea or project you'd like to work on together, let's connect and make it happen!"<br>🤝 I’m looking for help with<br>🌱 I’m currently learning MERN stack web development<br>💬 Ask me about technology and coding<br>⚡ contact: debasisjena693@gmail.com

 ## 🌐 Socials: